guizlet/backend-awesome-weather/README.md

 # Goals
 * Migrate the example code `LowestHumidityExample.java` to OpenWeatherMap APIs;
-* Design software so that we will modify less code when migrating to yet another weather service in the future;
+* Apply best practices of code design so that we will modify less code when migrating to yet another weather service in the future;
 * Use existing unit tests to verify migration results.

 # File structure